- The 2021 IEEE Autonomous Driving AI Test Challenge

 The results will be evaluated based on

-1) Test simulation automation in test simulation modeling, auto-script generation,
+1) Test simulation automation in test simulation modeling, auto-script generation, auto-result validation, auto-coverage analysis, and auto-report

 2) Models and methodology